Our range of leisure and hobby courses keeps growing, with even more fun and exciting courses starting throughout 2025.

 COURSE OVERVIEW

 Students completing this qualification will develop accountancy skills in double-entry bookkeeping which give an understanding of purchases, sales and general ledgers as well as basic costing.
 In addition, students will learn to use Sage accounting software.
-This course develops the professional skills and behaviours needed to contribute effectively in the workplace.
-Working in accountancy requires good communication skills, IT skills and an understanding of the business environment, all of which are covered by this qualification.

 FURTHER INFORMATION